-The university's Board of Trustees approved the operating budget for fiscal year 2020 of \$462 million.
-The balanced budget includes increases for employee compensation and other necessary costs.
+The university's Board of Trustees approved the operating budget for fiscal year 2021 of \$428 million.
+The balanced budget was adjusted to align our expense with our anticipated revenue streams.
+This includes staffing, supplies and equipment reductions, along with incremental increases to fulfill collective bargaining agreements and other necessary costs.